-Waterhead’s Gin of the Month form May was first discovered skiing in the Austrian Alps.
-Anthony shares a little bit about Austrian Blue Gin, created from a truly international blend of botanicals.
+Waterhead’s Gin of the Month was first discovered by Anthony whilst on a skiing holiday in the Austrian Alps.
+He shares a little bit about Austrian Blue Gin, created from a truly international blend of botanicals.
 Continue reading

 For Waterhead’s Gin of the Month in February Anthony has looked North to Scotland and selected the Botanist Islay Dry Gin, the latest premium gin to be added to Waterhead’s collection.

 The Bruichladdich Distillery was built in 1881 by the Harvey Brothers.
 Over the years it has become renowned for a collection of great whisky, most notably the Bruichladdich 10 year old.
 It is this same distillery where the Botanist, an artisanal Islay gin, is created.
 Continue reading

 Following on from Anthony’s introduction to Waterhead’s premium range of Gins, his choice for December’s Gin of the Month is, The Lakes Gin, the only gin to be distilled in Cumbria and launched in November 2014.

 Situated in a beautiful area next to Bassenthwaite Lake and surround by the idyllic Cumbrian fells, the distillery sources its water from the famous River Derwent which runs at the foot of the distillery’s site, The Lakes Distillery has ideal water, full of vital constituents needed for distilling and producing a refreshing and flavoursome gin.
 This is then paired with local juniper berries and other classic botanicals native to the Lake District including bilberry, heather and meadowsweet making The Lakes Gin a truly Cumbria product.
 This really is an artisan gin which is described as being ‘big’ and having a taste of clear fresh citrus, fruity and floral, as well as being slightly complex, intriguing and delicious all at the same time.
 Continue reading